-The Department of Health and Physical Education offers course-work leading to an Associate of Science degree in Health and Physical Education.
+The Department of Health and Physical Education offers course- work leading to an Associate of Science degree in Health and Physical Education.
 The program is designed to meet either of two objectives: (1) to complete an associate degree that will allow the student to transfer into a bachelor's degree program in physical education, athletic training, coaching, or fitness technology or (2) to complete an associate degree and pursue a career in a corporate fitness or health club setting, instructing activity classes, or performing basic fitness assessment tests.

-BIOL 2210C Human Anatomy and Physiology I Lecture $\& Lab4$ BIOL 2225C Human Anatomy and Physiology II Lecture $\& \text{Lab} \dots 4$ MATH 1130 Survey of Mathematics3 General Education ELECTIVES

-BCIS 1110 Fundamentals of Information Literacy & Systems.....3

-Program Requirements (25-26 credits)

-EXSC 1110 Youth Fitness2

-EXSC 2110 Exercise Physiology3

-EXSC 2120 Structural Kinesiology3

-HLED 1120 American Red Cross First Aid & CPR/AED

-HLED 1130 Concepts of Health & Wellness3

-HLED 1170 Fitness Concepts for Special Populations2

-HLED 2230 Observation in Health & Physical Education2

-HLED 2510 History and Philosophy in Physical Education3

-PHED 1110 Dance: Ballroom1

-Select from HLED 1220, HLED 2110 and NUTR 2110

-ELECTIVE

-PHED 1620, PHED 1670, and PHED 1830.

-ELECTIVE • • • • • • • • • 1

-Select from PHED 1210, PHED 1230, PHED 1280, PHED 2230

-and PHFD 2280.

-Total credits required for an Associate of Science in Health and Physical Education63-6 54
+BIOL 2210C Human Anatomy and Physiology I Lecture & Lab4 BIOL 2225C Human Anatomy and Physiology II Lecture & Lab4 MATH 1130 Survey of Mathematics General Education ELECTIVES24 Refer to the Clovis Community College General Educa- tion Core Courses listed on pages 31-32.
+See an Academic Advisor to select the appropriate number of credits from each of the following general educa- tion categories: Communication; Mathematics; Science; Social and Behavioral Sciences; Humanities; and Arts.
+Related Requirements (3 credits) BCIS 1110 Fundamentals of Information Literacy & Systems3 Program Requirements (25-26 credits) EXSC 1110 Youth Fitness2 EXSC 2110 Exercise Physiology EXSC 2120 Structural Kinesiology HLED 1120 American Red Cross First Aid & CPR/AED2 HLED 1130 Concepts of Health & Wellness3 HLED 1170 Fitness Concepts for Special Populations2 HLED 2230 Observation in Health & Physical Education2 HLED 2510 History and Philosophy in Physical Education3 PHED 1110 Dance: Ballroom1 ELECTIVE2-3 Select from HLED 1220, HLED 2110 and NUTR 2110 ELECTIVE1 Select from PHED 1140, PHED 1320, PHED 1430, PHED 1510, PHED 1620, PHED 1670, and PHED 1830.
+ELECTIVE Select from PHED 1210, PHED 1230, PHED 1280, PHED 2230 and PHED 2280.
+Total credits required for an Associate of Science in Health and Physical Education63-64 Course requires prerequisites.